phamcongthuy/challenge/_live/health-core-possibilities.md

   and/or change behaviour.
 Our project will establish the distracted driving movement by adding realtime objective metrics that will be the agent of change of vehicle accidents because of distracted drivers while texting.
-category_metrics: '[''Resilient communities'', ''Walk/bike/transit score'']'
+category_metrics:
+  - Resilient communities
+  - Walk/bike/transit score
+category_other:
-category_other: '[''LA is the best place to PLAY'', ''LA is the healthiest place to CONNECT'']'
+  - LA is the best place to PLAY
+  - LA is the healthiest place to CONNECT
-unique_identifier: 34gt0j1i
 category: live
 uri: /live/health-core-possibilities/
 order: 33
 project_image: /assets/images/live/health-core-possibilities.jpg
-project_proposal_impact: []

 ---